nehrvim/demo-hugo-site/handyman/content/projects/kids_furniture_assemply.md

   - "Interior design"
   - "Painting"
 image: /images/projects/kids_room.jpeg
-description: >|
-  This project involved designing and installing kids' room furniture, featuring a high bed for sleeping and ample space for play and study.
+description: "This project involved designing and installing kids' room furniture, featuring a high bed for sleeping and ample space for play and study."

 toc: true
 ---